Ethos

 WORKSHOPS & EVENTS https://www.hausofconservation.org/#Events

-- YOGA ONLINE - YIN ENERGY WORKSHOP - WEDNESDAY 20th August @ 6pm.
+- YOGA ONLINE - YIN ENERGY WORKSHOP - WEDNESDAY 17th September @ 6pm.
 Info & booking via our events page.

 - Polite reminder: if you plan on attending any of our events or workshops, please book in advance to ensure they can happen.
-If we don’t get many advanced bookings they will be cancelled.
+If we don’t get many advanced bookings events/workshops will be cancelled.

 HOC GIVING

-- TOTAL MONEY GIVEN TO CHARITY SO FAR: £13,590.60
+- TOTAL MONEY GIVEN TO CHARITY SO FAR: £13,630.60

 - REMEMBER 20% of our monthly profits are donated to conservation causes: Human, Animal & Environmental as a part of our pledge for wellbeing for all life.